nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_2.md

 * can also occur in the central canal in the spinal cord
 * anatomical distribution impacts prognosis

 We will use the [Kids First Data Portal (KF Portal)](https://kidsfirstdrc.org) to build a virtual cohort containing the two pediatric cancers and select pre-processed transcript abundance files.
-We will then proceed with analysis on [Cavatica](https://cavatica.sbgenomics.com), the integrated cloud based platform
+We will then proceed with analysis on [Cavatica](https://cavatica.sbgenomics.com), the integrated cloud based platform.